usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 - Assign roles and responsibilities for ensuring IOT devices are configured with the appropriate configuration settings before implementation within the system.
 For example, ensuring default passwords are changed before implementing the device into production.

 ## Training is provided to workers covering the IOT device configuration requirements.

+Policies and procedures establish the training necessary for individuals responsible for implementing the policies and procedures to establish the minimum requirements for IOT device configuration settings.
+Controls that may be necessary:

 **Manufacturer:**